steinbeck/casekit/README.md

 This project depends on the Chemistry Development Project (CDK), hosted under http://cdk.github.io/ Please refer to these pages for updated information and the latest version of the CDK.
 CDK's API documentation is available though our [Github site](http://cdk.github.io/cdk/).

-## Download Spectra Source code
+## Download Source code

 This assumes that you have git working on your system and you have initialised your local repository.
-Refer to https://help.github.com/articles/set-up-git/ for more
+The packages HOSECodeBuilder (https://github.com/michaelwenk/HOSECodeBuilder) has to be installed on the local machine.
+It is a dependency in casekit's pom.xml and has to ready to use, e.g. in Maven's .m2 folder.

-Then, downloading spectra is just a matter of
+Then, downloading casekit is just a matter of

 ```bash
 $ git clone https://github.com/michaelwenk/casekit